getodk/docs/docs/form-logic.rst

 Setting default responses
 ===========================

-To provide a default response to a question, put a value in the :th:`default` column.
+To provide a default response to a question, put a value in the ``default`` column.
 Defaults are set when a record is first created from a form definition.
 Defaults can either be fixed values (:ref:`static defaults <static-defaults>`) or the result of some expression (:ref:`dynamic defaults <dynamic-defaults>`).

 .. warning::
   Defaults are not supported for media question types.
 The only exception is that images can have static defaults.
 This can be useful for :ref:`annotations <annotate-widget>`.